MDCore/mdcore.github.io/_posts/2022-03-20-PETALs-in-Engineering-Management.md

 layout: post
 title: PETALs in Engineering Management
 ---
-Or how Engineering Managers end up not managing engineers.
+Principal Engineers That Approve Leave, or how Engineering Managers end up not managing engineers.

 <!--more-->
 ----